nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ### Sort recipe by cost: `sort ORDER`

-Sorts the recipes in the RecipeBook by price in the order specified.
+This command sorts the recipes in your recipe book by price in the order specified.

 Format: `sort ORDER`
 - *ORDER* can only be `asc` or `desc`.